Welcome to Peter Thomas and Trevor Ball Living Wood

 Both belong to Dorset Visual Arts, Somerset Art Works, Dorset Arts and Crafts Association, and The Dorset Coppice Group.

 Normally a gallery and the workshops are open, by appointment, to the public year round, however due to Covid - 19 for the time being these are now closed.
-However by visiting the online shop , all their products are still available to buy.
+However by visiting the ONLINE SHOP ( see the drop down menu) , all their products are still available to buy.

 Peter, from his farming days, also practises the heritage craft of stick dressing producing walking and working sticks, using rams ,cow and water buffalo horn together with deer antler and natural wood handles.